redixhumayun/redixhumayun.github.io/_drafts/diagnosing-performance-issues.md

 Okay, so what's going on?
 Why is this route so wildly inefficienct.

-## Why Jeff Bezos Is Rich
+## Throttling The CPU

 The immediate assumption we made is to point the finger of blame at the company's in-house ERP system that we depend upon for validation.
 Of course it has to be the ERP, because we don't have to take any responsibility for it since it's a different provider.

 Well, after pointing JMeter at a local machine and running the same load test, we easily achieved the throughput that we wanted.
 In fact, we exceeded it by quite a bit.
 If it was the internal ERP system that was causing the issue, why couldn't it be reproduced on a local machine?

 I reached out to someone who works at Amazon for help and got pointed in the direction of AWS throttling servers because our CPU load was never exceeding 10% on the EC2 test instance.
 And this opened up a whole can of worms for me.
-It finally helped me understand why Jeff Bezos is rich.

 So, when you are running your application on AWS, what exactly is happening?
 To be honest, I didn't really understand the internals and I still don't completely, but here's the gist.